 When it comes to tacos, I love just about any kind of filling.
 I love shrimp, chorizo, fish, pulled pork and even prime rib.
 But steak?
 Skirt Steak Tacos are my favorite.

 But the steak has to be prepared just right.

-To get the perfect skirt steak taco takes time.
-Not a lot of work, mind you, just time.
-You see, typically a tough cut of meat, skirt steak is at it’s best when it has been allowed to marinate at least 8 – 10 hours.
+Both cuts are typically tough as a result skirt and flank steak are at their best when they have been allowed to marinate at least 8 – 10 hours.
 At that point, it is taken out of the fridge about an hour or so before you want to cook it, so that it has a chance to come up to room temperature.

 Creamy, tangy, crunchy, and in this case, spicy, jalapeno slaw.

 I say spicy because this recipe calls two jalapenos.
 Not seeded either, we want all those spicy capsaicin filled seeds present.

 So if you do like to turn the heat up a bit then you are going to love the jalapeño slaw.
 And whether you use flank or skirt steak, you are going to love these Steak Tacos.
 The soft corn tortillas, buttery marinated steak, crunchy, creamy slaw.
 It’s all there, friends.
 And it’s taco perfection.

 Skirt steak is great for more than tacos, though.
 Give it a try in these recipes, too: